NoroffFEU/development-platforms/AWS-case-study.md

 * Storage
   * Keep your app data synced with the cloud, manage your distributed data, and handle subscriptions and messaging.
 * Analytics
-  * Track user sessions and report on their behaviour.
+  * Track user sessions and report on their behavior.
 Set up custom attributes and analyze conversion funnels.
 * Authentication
   * Access ready-to-use workflows for MFA, single sign-on, forgot password, etc.
 * Push Notifications